Why choose Bishop Auckland College?

 If you feel that you or anyone else has been unfairly treated, please contact a Student Progress Mentor or any member of staff in Student Services.
-Or you can complete a ‘Reporting Discriminatory Incidents’ form which is also available from Student Services.

 We all live in Britain and we are all different.
 We should understand that while different people may hold different views about what is right and wrong, we are all subject to British law.

 - Britain has a government that is voted for by people in the country which is a fair and equal society and gives the people of Britain a voice in how the country is run.

 - Britain has laws that are made to keep people safe and we need to respect the civil and criminal law of England.

 - We can live as we choose and have our own opinions about things as long as we don’t break the law.